• Free shipping on all orders

 Most people would immediately recognize “Bullseye” from her fame as a representative of Target.
 With a white body, pointy ears, and the red Target emblem painted on her left eye, it would be difficult not to know her.

-Bullseye often shows up at store openings, on the red carpet, and the Target TV commercials.
+Bullseye often shows up at store openings, on the red carpet, and on Target TV commercials.
 As a playful, curious, quirky pup, she stole the hearts of viewers and drew attention to the Target brand.
 Bullseye is an iconic white Bull Terrier, and before you ask, she wasn’t born with the logo on her eye!

 Divider 8